What Your Food Cravings Are Trying to Tell You

 Not all cravings are physical- some are driven by the brain and the way we respond to stress.

 When stress levels rise, the body releases cortisol.
-This hormone prepares the body to deal with pressure, but it also increases appetite and often pushes the brain toward high-calorie foods.
+This hormone prepares the body to deal with pressure, but it also increases appetite and often pushes the brain toward high-calorie foods- best known as emotional eating.

 • reaching for snacks after a long or stressful day